 Will I still look like myself if I get injectable wrinkle reducers?

 “The most common concern patients have is they're afraid of looking ‘done.’
 They're afraid of [not] looking [like themselves after treatment],” says New York City-based board-certified plastic surgeon Michael Kane, MD, explaining that many patients have that fear because they have seen less-than-desirable outcomes.
 When the treatment is done well, however, he explains you can have subtle results.

 Honestly, it depends on which type of injectables are being used, and the experience of each individual being injected.
 Columbus-based board-certified plastic surgeon Robert Heck, MD, likens the feeling of getting injectable wrinkle reducers to a “little bee sting” or pinch that is usually well-tolerated.
 While, on the filler side, Charlotte-based board-certified plastic surgeon Stephan Finical, MD, says that doctors typically opt for a topical anesthetic.
 Many of the experts we interviewed pointed out that a lot of fillers also have a local anesthetic built in to make the procedure even less uncomfortable.
 However, if you do experience any unusual pain, they said to be sure to immediately inform their licensed provider.

 Is it too soon for me to start trying wrinkle reducers?
 Is it too late?

-Overall, however, Dr. Kane says that an appropriate time to start using wrinkle reducers is when you see a moderate to severe wrinkle that stays on the skin even after you’ve stopped animating your face.
-“I tell my patients all the time, ‘[young adults] have crow's feet when they're smiling.’
-[But then those crow’s feet go away.]
+Overall, however, Dr. Kane says that an appropriate time to start using wrinkle reducers is when you see moderate to severe wrinkles that are apparent even after you’ve stopped animating your face.
+“I tell my patients all the time, [young adults] have crow's feet when they're smiling.
+[But, when they stop, those crow’s feet should go away.]
 What bothers us is when we're not smiling and those wrinkles are still there.”
-(These are two different types of wrinkles — read about them here.)

 How long will wrinkle reducers and fillers last?